isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 How many arguments are too many?
-Four arguments is a lot.
+Try to use less than Four arguments.
 There are functions that are best expressed with four individual arguments, but not many.

 **Alternative**: Group arguments into meaningful objects and pass the objects (by value or by reference).